vortexmakes/RKH/doc/readme.txt

 Explanation

 \li (1)	Declares and allocates the \c tmSync time event.
-\li (2)	Initializes \c tmSync as a static time event with signal \c Sync.
+\li (2)	Initializes \c tmSync like a static time event with signal \c Sync.
-        It should be used as a transition's trigger.
+        It should be used like a transition's trigger.
 \li (3)	Initializes the \c tmSync timer as oneshot.
 When it expires the
         \c me active object will receive an event with \c Sync signal.
         The \c tmSync will expire after SYNC_TIME ticks.